TomsNoSlampes/Monkees-Website/README.md

 5.Videos - Embedded youtube iframes showcasing some of the band’s best hit videos.
 Unfortunately the author restricted playback of the videos.

-6. Photos - A gallery with pictures from The Monkees photoshoots.
+6.Photos - A gallery with pictures from The Monkees photoshoots.

 7.Contact - Section with social media links.